 Philanthropy for the 3rd Millennium

-Sunshine Coast Foundation is grateful for the support of the Vancouver Foundation for this program.
+We are also grateful for the support of the Vancouver Foundation for this program.